 Augmentation staffing is about outsourcing, meaning that your employees won’t work in your office most probably.
 Thus, you need to establish effective communication and management channels to keep your in-house and augmented staff well-tuned to each other in the process of project completion.

 Outsourcing any tasks requires a certain degree of trust.
 You have to forgo the total privacy of your corporate data protected by stringent NDA and privacy rules in your office for the efficiency and flexibility of the development staff.

 In-house training to deal with augmented staff

 Task management should be well-organized, which requires some prior training for the in-house team.
 In case the task streams are chaotic, this may end in task duplication, conflict of roles and responsibilities, and other avoidable productivity barriers.

 Working with a remote workforce is a communication and management challenge for many in-house employees.
 Thus, it is imperative to establish effective communication channels so that the team works smoothly even in a distributed environment.

 Augment Your Staff with Devox Software

-Devox Software has years of experience in the niche of IT staffing and outsourcing, so our recruiters are ready to provide expert advice and competent assistance in filling the staffing gaps in your company and guaranteeing smooth and productive staff augmentation process flows.
+As an IT staff augmentation company, Devox Software has years of experience in the niche of IT staffing and outsourcing, so our recruiters are ready to provide expert advice and competent assistance in filling the professional’ gaps in your company and guaranteeing smooth and productive staff augmentation process flows.

 Contact our managers today to learn how we can help, request a staff augmentation contract sample to see how we work, and get one step closer to the dream development team.